This page provides tools and resources for UCL staff for use in supporting Student Academic Representation practice.

 These role descriptors are aimed at both students and staff, highlighting key responsibilities and the time commitment required for each Academic Representative role.

-We recommend use of Opinio for electing representatives electronically.
-You can find out more about using Opinio using UCL ISD's extensive guidance available here.
+We recommend the use of Microsoft Polls, Doodle or Slido to facilitate your elections.
 Alternatively, the Choice Module in Moodle is also suitable for this purpose.

 For Paper Ballots

 If you come across students interested in developing vibrant and inclusive communities, you can point them towards Departmental Societies!

 - Student Priorities for Education Report - an in-depth analysis of the priorities students discussed across with staff in their departments and SSCCs, with recommendations relevant to departments, faculties, and UCL as a whole.